 If you are planning for one-day trekking to Coorg or few days vacations to Coorg, all the above articles will provide you with some useful information.
 If I have missed something and you think some articles might interest the public, feel free to share in the comment box below.

-Day 1: Travel 150kms from Home, Bangalore to Mysuru, stay the night and relax.
+Day 1: Travel by Bike 150kms from Home, Bangalore to Mysuru, stay the night and relax.

 Day 2: From Mysuru to Dubare Elephant Camp, Cover Tibetian temple and have lunch in Cauvery Nisargadama.
 Finally, reach Madikeri, Coorg, stay at Coorg International Hotel.

 My 2 days in Coorg And Why Didn’t We Go Trekking:

 Some people travel for adventure, some travel to experience the place and culture, some travel for passion and make living, some travel to relax and get away from regular life, some travel for creating memories and experiences –We travel so we could ride the motorbike to the destinations and cherish the whole experience.